nielsbaloe/vertxui/README.md

 ## View-On-Model

 You can create state-aware Fluent HTML objects with ViewOn and ViewOnBoth.
 The ViewOn<> constructor receives your model (or state) and a function how to translate this to a (Fluent HTML) view.
-On a sync() call, Fluent Html only updates changed DOM-items, so just declaratively write down how you would like to see things.
+On a sync() call, Fluent only updates changed DOM-items, so just declaratively write down how you would like to see things.

 		ViewOn<Model> view = response.add(model, m -> {
-			return Li("myClass").a(null, m.name, "/details?name=" + m.name);
+			return Span("myClass").a(null, m.name, "/details?name=" + m.name);
 			}
 		});